mengbinhao/jack-note/docs/english/NPR.md

   - adjust v | adjustment n
   - peculiar adj
   - hotspot n
-  - muddle n/v | muddled adj
+  - muddle n/v | muddled adj | muddy v/adj

   > He's been widely criticized for an initial slow and muddled response to the outbreak
   > but they seemed to have recognized that some adjustment was necessary